ConstantRobotics-Ltd/ObjectDetector/README.md

 ## encodeSetParamCommand method

-**encodeSetParamCommand(...)** static method designed to encode command to change any parameter for remote object detector.
+The **encodeSetParamCommand(...)** static method designed to encode command to change any parameter for remote object detector.
 To control object detector remotely, the developer has to design his own protocol and according to it encode the command and deliver it over the communication channel.
 To simplify this, the **ObjectDetector** class contains static methods for encoding the control command.
 The **ObjectDetector** class provides set param commands and an action command. **encodeSetParamCommand(...)** encodes set param commands.
 Method declaration:

 ```cpp
 static void encodeSetParamCommand(uint8_t* data, int& size, ObjectDetectorParam id, float value);